Facing-South/DiscordBotBase/README.md

 To be able to work with C # I recommend to use the free version of Visual Studio (Community Edition) under Windows.
 On Linux or Mac, I would personally recommend Visual Studio Code.
 How to install these variants e.g. can be found on Youtube.

 ## Download Repository
+After downloading this project, open it in Visual Studio or Visual Studio Code.
+You may have to install the Discord nuget yourself, your system will show you some of the integrated libraries as unknown.
+In this case please install this nuget: [Discord.NET](https://www.nuget.org/packages/Discord.Net.Core/)